tensorzero/tensorzero/DEVELOPER_GUIDE.md

 > You can run a subset of the tests by setting the missing credentials for fake values.
 > For example, you can set `OPENAI_API_KEY="none"` if you don't plan to run OpenAI tests.
 >
 > For GCP Vertex AI, you'll need a credentials file.
-You can use the following fake file:
+You can use the following fake file and point `GCP_VERTEX_CREDENTIALS_PATH` to it:
 >
 > ```json
 > {